jodastephen/railmodel/CR2-SWLondon.md

 -----------------------------------------
 * WIM-WAT changing to Jubilee (Northbound) at WAT in 20-23m at 12tph
 * WIM-WAT changing to CR2 at CLJ changing to District at VIC in 22-26m at 12tph (+3m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 23-28m at 12tph (+4m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 26-30m at 12tph (+7m)

 From Earlsfield to Temple (No change)
 -------------------------------------
 * WIM-WAT changing to CR2 at CLJ changing to District at VIC in 26-30m at 12tph
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 26-32m at 12tph (+1m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 27-32m at 12tph (+2m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+4m)

 From Earlsfield to Farringdon (7m better)